Groundwater Seepage Analysis

 - Select the top surface and the top portion of the slope of the geometry.

 - Click OK.
-You should see the following groundwater boundary condition as shown below:
+You should see the following groundwater boundary conditions as shown below:

-- Now, select the back end of the surface (surface on a higher slope)
+- Now, select the back end of the surface (or the surface on a higher slope).

-- Click OK.
-The model should look as the following:
+- Click OK, the model should look like the following:

 - Select three surfaces at the front (lower end) and front surface as shown in the figure below: